top of page

 In all her ventures, Jodie is interested in identifying the human connections and social identities that underlay larger issues.
 She believes there is always a broader story to be told.

 Got one to share?
-Send an inquiry to jodie.apple@rogers.com.
+Get in touch: jodie.applewaithe@cbc.ca

 bottom of page